bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Same hash.
 So, the same hash means it's the same content.
 So, it's the same inputs, the same outputs.
-And so typically you would expect this in a Coinbase transaction in the early days, because a Coinbase transaction doesn't have any inputs, or maybe it is the name of your pool, which would be the same if you were mining multiple blocks.
+And so typically you would expect this in a coinbase transaction in the early days, because a coinbase transaction doesn't have any inputs, or maybe it is the name of your pool, which would be the same if you were mining multiple blocks.
 And then the outputs might be the address that you're paying yourself to, which might also be the same of your pool.
 So, if you mined in the early days two blocks to the same address and with the same pool name and you were like, I guess that...